Inside The Mind Of Guys Who Are Shy And Inexperienced With Women

 Secondly, if he's into a woman, and she seems into him, and she says something that draws attention to her comparatively higher level of experience (e.g., mentioning an ex-boyfriend), he may get dejected and give up on her.
 She seems a lot more daunting now.
 And they figure, why would she want him?
 She has experience, he doesn't.
-It's never work out.
+It'd never work out.

 With time many anxious guys can slowly face their fears and gain enough experience with the opposite sex that they're not as held back by their anxiety as they used to be.
 They can start dating like everyone else.
 However, they may always have a tougher time of it than some men.
-They're often late bloomers, since their nerves and general social awkwardness kept them from getting into the game as early as everyone else.
+They're often late bloomers, since their nerves and general social awkwardness kept them from getting into the dating game as early as everyone else.

 They're insecure and hard on themselves about dating

 When a guy is shy and unconfident about his love life insecure thoughts often flow through his head in an effortless stream - "I'm hopeless.
 I'll never get better.
 I suck with women.
 I'm a loser.
 I'm not good looking enough.
 There's no way that woman at work actually likes me.
 I totally screwed up with her the other day when I made that dumb joke.
 I give up."

 It's all quite self-sabotaging.
-First, a lack of confidence isn't all that attractive.
+First, a lack of confidence isn't super-attractive.
 Next, they can be hyper-alert for any signs of rejection, and almost eager to conclude the worst.
 For example, if they're casually chatting to a woman and she mentions a TV show that he doesn't like, he may get deflated and think, "Ah man, she likes that show?
 There's no way she'll be into me now.
 Dammit, another prospect hasn't panned out.
 Story of my life.
 I'll never meet anyone."

-They have a mindset where they hope the universe to deliver a girl to them
+They have a mindset where they hope the universe will deliver a partner to them